Garfield Park

 Parking

-The Garfield Park Arts Center engages visitors with art exhibits, performing arts programs, and creative classes for all ages.
-The MacAllister Center for the Performing Arts serves as an open-air venue hosting concerts, plays, and community events throughout the year.
+The Garfield Park Arts Center keeps the cultural scene thriving with rotating art exhibits, performing arts programs, and creative classes for all ages.
+During warmer months, the MacAllister Center for the Performing Arts hosts open-air concerts, plays, and community events that bring the park to life with music and storytelling.

 All Features & Facilities